mailgun/documentation/source/user_manual.rst

 **Delivered Event Webhook**

-You can specify a webhook URL programmaticaly using the :ref:`api-webhooks` API to be notified every time a message is delivered.
+You can specify a webhook URL programmatically using the :ref:`api-webhooks` API to be notified every time a message is delivered.
 If the message is successfully delivered to the intended recipient, we will POST the following `webhooks payload`_ to your ``delivered`` URLs